December 10, 2020

 Face the facts and protect your business

-The fact is, if you use the Internet, your company is at risk for a cyberattack.
+The fact is, if you use the internet, your company is at risk for a cyberattack.
 Hackers are constantly on the prowl, searching for vulnerabilities to exploit and extort.
 From an IT infrastructure security perspective, there are several critically important protective steps any business should take to block a ransomware attack.
 (Read this article to get started.)
 Employee training is also critical to keeping hackers at bay.
 Resources are available through IT professionals as well as insurers.

 Another important component of your anti-hacker plan is to equip your company with the right level of insurance to protect your assets.
 Insurers offer distinct levels of coverage based on what you need.
 Important considerations include the size (number of employees), type of company you operate and variety of systems, programs and data you work with.

-Speaking in general terms, if you are concerned about your business’s operational data and processes only, or have limited customer data on file, consider adding coverage to your business owner’s policy or general liability policy.
+Speaking in general terms, if you are concerned about your business’s operational data and processes only, or have limited customer data on file, consider adding coverage to your business owner’s insurance policy or general liability policy.
 On the other hand, if you collect and store payment information and other financial or personal details on clients, you probably need more coverage.
 This may mean an independent, comprehensive policy.
+Learn more here.

 by Kris A. Mainellis